Sage Creek High School

-Sage Creek High School is a public high school in Carlsbad, California.
-It opened in the fall of 2013 and is located in a coastal suburb of San Diego.
+Sage Creek High School is a public high school in Carlsbad, California, United States.
+It opened in the fall of 2013.
 Sage Creek specializes in the STEM fields and was created to alleviate growing enrollment at Carlsbad High School.
 Although the school is public, a lottery for admission is held if a class reaches a certain threshold.
-Sage Creek offers Wrestling, Lacrosse, Tennis, Volleyball, Girls' Field Hockey, Basketball, Cross Country, Track and Field, Golf, Boys' Baseball, Girls' Softball, Soccer, and Swimming.

 Campus

 Sage Creek is a verified CHPS school, this means the school includes many renewable materials, water, and electricity saving technologies.
 The roughly 40-acre campus cost over $100 million to build, and includes 3 parking lots, 4 academic buildings, and several sport courts.
 A 17,500 square foot Performing Arts Center (PAC) opened in June 2018.

 Achievements, awards, distinctions

 The California Interscholastic Federation (CIF) is the governing body for high school sports in California.